sunnysidevibes/raciantau/neiyeh.md

 <p>Those who can trasnform even a single thing, call them "numinous";</p>
 <p>Those who can alter even a single situation, call them "wise."</p>
 <p>But to transform without expending vital energy; to alter without expending wisdom:</p>
-<p>Only exemplary persons who hold fastto the One are able to do this.</p>
+<p>Only exemplary persons who hold fast to the One are able to do this.</p>
 <p>Hold fast to the One; do not lost it,</p>
 <p>And you will be able to master the myriad things.</p>
 <p>Exemplary persons act upon things,</p>